Nation on alert after Northland resident tested positive for measles

 Te Whatu Ora is asking people to monitor for symptoms of the viral infection as the person had attended a week-long National Shakespeare Schools Production at Scots College.

+The college’s headmaster Graeme Yule confirmed the case of measles was contracted by a student who was staying in their boarding facilities during the recent holiday break.

-The person caught the Jetstar flight JQ258 from Wellington to Auckland on Tuesday and other students who attended the event had reportedly travelled to other parts of the country.
+The student had caught the Jetstar flight JQ258 from Wellington to Auckland on Tuesday and met with other students who attended the event and had reportedly travelled to other parts of the country.

+Yule said they were notified by “Community Health”, who were conducting contact tracing.

+Since the student’s stay, the school has had its facilities cleaned and there was no risk to staff or students returning next week from their break.

-Since the person was currently not linked to any recent case in New Zealand and did not have a history of recent international travel, there was a possibility there was wider transmission of measles in the region.
+Because the person was currently not linked to any recent case in New Zealand and did not have a history of recent international travel, there was a possibility of wider transmission of measles had already occurred in the region.

 “The source of infection is currently unknown, so it is critical that everyone be alert to the symptoms and get vaccinated if they haven’t already.”